YuanWu3/Dual-Mixup-Regularized-Learning-for-Adversarial-Domain-Adaptation/README.md

 Implementation of "Dual Mixup Regularized Learning for Adversarial Domain Adaptation" in Pytorch (ECCV 2020)

 ## Datasets
 This folder contains the dataset in the same format as needed by our code.
+You need to modify the path of the image in each ".txt" file in data folder

 ## Requirements:
 - PyTorch >= 0.4.0 (with suitable CUDA and CuDNN version)